eliahburns/cuda_example/README.md

 CUDA code to offload the most computationally intensive sections of the code to a GPU--in the case of my tests a Tesla K80 GPU was used.

+_note: This is a simply a demonstration of some low level programming using C and CUDA, and then analysing differences in performance--if interested in using ray tracing in another program, there's better off the shelf options._

 All generated data is saved to _sphere.bin_.